Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Theoretical Results

 \subsection{Proof of~\texorpdfstring{\cref{thm:soft-npg-pe-entropy-main}}{}}

-Finally, we put everything together, and in the following two subsections, we prove theorems that quantify the performance of (soft) $\NPG$ and (soft) $\SPMA$ when using the hard or soft Bellman operator (i.e., $\zeta=\tau$ or $\zeta=0$).
+Finally, we put everything together, and in the following two subsections, we prove theorems that quantify the performance of (soft) $\NPG$ and (soft) $\SPMA$ when using the hard or soft Bellman operator (i.e., $\zeta=\tau$ or $\zeta=0$) as well as the case of no entropy regularization (i.e, $\tau=0$ and $\zeta=0$).